liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.Utils.runPostInit()

-    Calls all module/plugin ``init()`` functions followed by all ``postInit()`` functions after the page is loaded and the WebSocket has been connected.
+    Calls all module/plugin ``init()`` functions followed by all ``postInit()`` functions after the page is loaded and the `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ has been connected.
 Specifically it is called right near the end of :js:func:`GateOne.initialize` just before keyboard input is enabled.

 .. js:function:: GateOne.Utils.saveAs(blob, filename)

     Saves the given *blob* (which must be a proper `Blob <https://developer.mozilla.org/en/DOM/Blob>`_ object with data inside of it) as *filename* (as a file) in the browser.
 Just as if you clicked on a link to download it.

-    .. note:: This is amazingly handy for downloading files over the WebSocket.
+    .. note:: This is amazingly handy for downloading files over the `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_.

 .. js:function:: GateOne.Utils.saveAsAction(message)

-    .. note:: This function is attached to the 'save_file' WebSocket action (in :js:attr:`GateOne.Net.actions`) via :js:func:`GateOne.Utils.init`.
+    .. note:: This function is attached to the 'save_file' `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ action (in :js:attr:`GateOne.Net.actions`) via :js:func:`GateOne.Utils.init`.

     Saves to disk the file contained in *message*.  *message* should contain the following: